Venezuelan Professional Baseball League: 1990s and 2000s

 The format would change again some years later, with the addition of a wildcard team in the semifinals: the best placed third-place from the two divisions would accompany the other four teams in a round-robin semifinal.

 For the 2007–08 season, with the move of the Pastora team from the western city of Acarigua to the eastern city of Porlamar, the Western Division and the Eastern Division were merged into a single division of eight teams, with the top five teams advancing to the semifinals.

 The 2015–2016 season saw a new change in format, with a regular season divided in two rounds, which ranked the teams by their record and assigned points depending on their position in the table at the end of each round.
 The total points from both rounds are added at the end of the regular season, and the teams are then ranked by points.
 Also part of the format change was the introduction of a sixth team qualified for the semifinals, and the change of the semifinal from a round robin format to two phases of play-offs to the best of 7 games.

 In recent years, Tigres de Aragua has become the most dominant team of the league, winning the crown seven times in the last fifteen years, including three times in a row from the 2006-07 season to the 2008-09 season and also winning the Caribbean Series in 2009.

-On August 22, 2019, Major League Baseball banned its affiliated players from playing in the Venezuelan League to comply with President Donald Trump’s embargo on Venezuela.
-This ban is now only limited to Navegantes del Magallanes and Tigres de Aragua.
+On August 22, 2019, Major League Baseball banned its affiliated players from playing in the Venezuelan League to comply with President Donald Trump's embargo on Venezuela.
+This ban was later limited to only Navegantes del Magallanes and Tigres de Aragua, and has since been lifted for all clubs.

+As of 2023, the LVBP has a limit of maximum five foreign players (known as imports) per team.